Menopause: Signs and symptoms

-Vagina and uterus
+Vagina, uterus and bladder (urogenital tract)

 During the transition to menopause, menstrual patterns can show shorter cycling (by 2–7 days); longer cycles remain possible.
 There may be irregular bleeding (lighter, heavier, spotting).
 Dysfunctional uterine bleeding is often experienced by women approaching menopause due to the hormonal changes that accompany the menopause transition.
 Spotting or bleeding may simply be related to vaginal atrophy, a benign sore (polyp or lesion), or may be a functional endometrial response.
 The European Menopause and Andropause Society has released guidelines for assessment of the endometrium, which is usually the main source of spotting or bleeding.

 In post-menopausal women, however, any unscheduled vaginal bleeding is of concern and requires an appropriate investigation to rule out the possibility of malignant diseases.